Overview

 Cooldowns

-Every rule has a per-rule cooldown in milliseconds.
-Add one to anything that could fire repeatedly (blinks, gaze hover) to avoid stacking effects on top of each other.
+Every rule has its own cooldown, in milliseconds.
+Put one on anything that could fire repeatedly - blinks especially - or you'll get effects stacking on top of each other.

 File Format & Library